The Science Behind Happiness

 Hygge can really help draw up some inner feelings of contentment, positivity and happiness because it is not about how fancy your home is or how expensive the restaurant is, but rather the simplicity of the atmosphere or moment.
 This is what keeps the feeling of coziness and safety.
 If you are with someone, conversations are kept light and turned off from the trying times outside of your home.

-The concept of Hygge became the cornerstone for not just my healing journey, but also my way of life.
+The concept of Hygge became the cornerstone for not just my healing journey, but also my way of life – and it can for you too.

 Today, when I look back on my toughest days, it’s those moments that I still remember versus the struggle – those feelings of safety like a hug from my husband or children, lighting a candle with a soothing scent when anxiety is high, a warm bath with lowlights to relax my body.